charlesbrandt/public/code/javascript/basics.md

         })
 ```

-There is also `array.some()`

-The some() method tests whether at least one element in the array passes the test implemented by the provided function.
+There is also `array.some()`.
+The `some()` method tests whether at least one element in the array passes the test implemented by the provided function.
 It returns a Boolean value.

 ```
 const array = [1, 2, 3, 4, 5];